-While keeping those points in mind, let’s think of a couple of sample answers that our members used to impress their interviewers and help you market yourself as a realistic and open-minded product manager:
+While keeping those points in mind, here are three “what is your greatest weakness” answer samples that our members used to impress their interviewers.
+These answer templates can help you market yourself as a realistic and open-minded Product Manager:

 I tend to stay quiet during the first few meetings when I am starting a new project or initiative, but speak up more as I get to know the work better.

 This answer works because while being quiet isn’t very desirable for a Product Manager, this answer communicates that you know it’s best to let the experts speak.
 You want to make sure that the team has as much information as possible.
 Nobody wants a garrulous teammate, so the interviewers will appreciate the fact that you know when to let others speak.

 You can complete this response by suggesting a way of improving this habit of yours.
 One great example is doing some research beforehand and preparing some questions to ask during the meeting.

 I tend to do a few things at once.